lukehinds/fastllm/README.md

 # 🚀 FastLLM

-A blazingly fast Rust-based LLM inference system that provides OpenAI-compatible API endpoints for chat completion, with support for loading models directly from HuggingFace.
+A Rust-based LLM inference system that provides OpenAI-compatible API endpoints for chat completion, with support for loading models directly from HuggingFace.

 # 🧪 Experimental